yorik1984/vim-jekyll/README.markdown

 You should write all your categories exited in categories.txt when you first use the plugin.
 One line is one categorie only in categories.txt.

+It can auto complete hte file and fold when you use the Jpost with TAB key.

 Blogging from the command line should not be tedious.

 This script is intended to automate the process of creating and editing